David C. Christiani

-David C. Christiani (born 1951) is an American physician, specializing in the molecular epidemiology of cancer.
-He is currently the Elkan Blout Professor of Environmental Health at Harvard T.H.
-Chan School of Public Health, where he is also the Director of the Harvard Education and Research Center for Occupational Safety and Health.
-His specialty is Molecular Epidemiology of cancer.
+David C. Christiani (born 1951) is an American physician specializing in the molecular epidemiology of cancer and lung disease.
+He is currently Elkan Blout Professor of Environmental Genetics at the Harvard T.H.
+Chan School of Public Health and a professor of medicine at Massachusetts General Hospital.

-Career
+Career and research

-Christiani received his BS in physics from Fairfield University in 1972, his MD from Tufts University School of Medicine in 1976, followed by an MPH (1980) and a MS (1981) from the Harvard School of Public Health.
-His internship and residency were at Boston City Hospital, followed by additional work at both Boston City Hospital and the Massachusetts General Hospital.
-He holds specialty certification in Internal Medicine, Preventive Medicine, and Pulmonary Diseases.
+Christiani was born in 1951.
+According to a staff writer for Patch, Christiani's family are residents of Easton, Connecticut.
+He received his BS degree in physics from Fairfield University in 1972, his MD from Tufts University School of Medicine in 1976, and later an MPH (1980) and MS (1981) from the Harvard School of Public Health.
+His internship and residency were at Boston City Hospital, followed by further postdoctoral training at both Boston City Hospital and the Massachusetts General Hospital.
+He is currently board-certified in internal medicine and pulmonary disease by the American Board of Internal Medicine and in occupational medicine by the American Board of Preventive Medicine.
+His original research focus was environmental epidemiology.
+From at least 1994 to 2004, he specialized in "occupational exposures and the molecular epidemiology of pulmonary and esophageal cancers."